Saved Results

 What To Do Next

-• Verify regimen AUC, renal method, recent creatinine stability, institutional capping policy, and independent chemotherapy dose check.
+• Verify regimen AUC, kidney-function source and stability, any BSA conversion, protocol cap policy, toxicity adjustments, and independent pharmacy dose check.

 • Document the inputs, result, clinical judgment, and any reason for deviating from the model-guided pathway.